 Now you can create the Print Page for your document.

-At the top of the Print Page are several actions, and below them is the project’s content, ready to be sent for printing.
+For both Digital and Print-Ready PDFs, after you click “Generate”, you are taken to the Print Page.
+At the top of the page are several actions, and below them is the project’s content, ready to be sent for printing.

 The buttons available are: